 You pay your Progressive Pipeline fellows as much as your other undergraduate interns

-The Progressive Pipeline fellows’ supervisors are at a similar level of seniority to the other interns’ managers
+The Progressive Pipeline fellows’ supervisors are at a similar level of seniority to the other interns’ managers.
+(PP fellows should never report to other interns or students).

 You commit to accepting a fixed number of Progressive Pipeline fellows, rather than having them apply through your ATS and compete against non-PP candidates.
 This ensures that we can align the timing of your interview and selection process with the rest of the program.
 If, after interviewing the PP candidates, you’d like to accept additional fellows, we’re happy to accommodate.